evgrmn/bitmex/README.md

-# bitmex
-A sample of algorithmic trading platform for Bitmex.
+# A sample of algorithmic trading platform for Bitmex.

 Working condition tested on Linux:
 Mint 17, Python 3.4